The Pell Grant is available to degree-seeking undergraduate students who have never received a baccalaureate degree.

 The Pell Grant Program is the largest of the Federal Student Aid grant programs and provides a “foundation” of financial aid to which assistance from other federal and non-federal sources may be added.
 The Pell Grant is available year-round.

 The maximum annual Pell Grant for the award year may change from year to year according to Congressional appropriation.
-Pell Grant eligibility is based on the Expected Family Contribution (EFC) which is determined from the Free Application for Federal Student Aid (FAFSA).
-The amount of Pell Grant that is disbursed varies in accordance with a students’ enrollment status.
+Pell Grant eligibility is determined by the Free Application for Federal Student Aid (FAFSA).

 General Eligibility Requirements